nain415/td2/README.md

 GROUP BY endingWave, dt))
 WHERE rk < 4

-4 - how many times people have played Pyro each day
+4 - how many times people have played Pyro each day.  having clause demo

 SELECT *, COUNT(firstwaveFighters) as ct, DATE(date) as dt FROM match JOIN playermatch on match.id = playermatch.match_id
 WHERE firstWaveFighters != ""
 GROUP BY firstWaveFighters, dt
 HAVING firstWaveFighters = 'Pyro'

+5 - cross join

+6 - self join